99Taxis/recruiting-challenge/README.md

 # Feel like joining the Yellow Force?

 We are glad to hear that!
 But, you known, as Linus memorably put it, “Talk is cheap.
 Show me the code.”
-Choose your favorite programming language and bear in mind that unearthly nugget of wisdom:
-“Do or do not.
+So open your favorite editor and remember that unearthly nugget of wisdom: “Do or do not.
 There is no try.”

 ## Route Simplification